 individual service strategy, case management, and follow-up services.

-Work-Based Learning Experience Priority:
+Work-Based Learning Priority:

-Local youth programs must expend not less than twenty percent (20%) of the funds allocated to them to provide in-school youth and out-of-school youth with paid and unpaid work based-learning that fall under the categories listed in § 681.460(a)3, § 681.600, Sec.129(c)(4).
+Local youth programs must expend not less than twenty percent (20%) of the funds allocated to them to provide in-school youth and out-of-school youth work based-learning that fall under the categories listed in § 681.460(a)3, § 681.600, Sec.129(c)(4).
 Local programs must track expenditures including wages and staff costs for the development and management of the Work-Based Learning as part of the local WIOA youth financial reporting.
 Calculations are based on the total area youth funds spent on work experiences rather than calculated separately for In School Youth and Out of School Youth.
 Local area Administrative costs are not subject to the expenditure requirement.
 See Program Elements Defined.
 Reference WIOA Sec.
 129(c)(4) and 20 CFR § 681.590

 Performance: